 At C&S Tools we provide reliable information, without smoke and mirrors, to help buyers make wise decisions.
 For free.
 We reveal who we are and what our experience is.
-We have used similar tools as a woodworking professional for many years, purchased the tools we carry with our own money (no gifts or freebies) and personally tested them to destruction, so we can share valid, useful opinions.
+We have used similar tools as a woodworking professional for many years, purchase and stock the tools we carry with our own money (no gifts or freebies) and personally tested them to destruction, so we can share valid, useful opinions.
 We will provide details and helpful guidance instead of the usual corporate silence or marketing department weasel words.

 Seek relevant recommendations from experienced people who know what they are talking about.
-Whenever possible seek the advice and recommendations of friends or people you trust who have direct, hands-on experience with the tools sold by the retailer in question, not just some guy sitting in his Mom’s basement trying to justify his own tool purchase and desperate for some company in his misery.
+Whenever possible seek the advice and recommendations of friends or people you trust who have direct, hands-on experience with the tools sold by the retailer in question, not just some guy sitting in his Mom’s basement trying to justify his own tool purchase and desperate for company in his misery.

 The experiences and opinions of our customers recorded in our “Testimonials” page may be helpful.